kayla-manning/election-analysis-2020/posts/shocks.md

 | Biden     | 350[^DC]        | 0.528                  |
 | Trump     | 214             | 0.423                  |

-This above map shows the win margin and displays how close each race is in each state, but [this](../figures/shocks/winner_map.jpg) map clearly shows the predicted winner for each state.
+The above map shows the win margin and displays how close each race is in each state, but [this](../figures/shocks/winner_map.jpg) map clearly shows the predicted winner for each state.

 ### Looking Ahead